cbmckinstry/Pre-Clustering1/README.txt

 Ranges and Structure:
 Crew ranges is simply running a loop that finds all solutions to 5x+6y=people.
 The crew structure uses the two inputs and solves 5x+6y=people and x+y=crews using the invertible matrix theorem.
+By the Chicken McNugget Thm, any number greater integer greater than 20 can be written as a linear combination of 5 and 6, thus we can form our 5- and 6-person crews.
+We also rely upon the commutative property of multiplication as 5 6-person crews is the same as 6 5-person crews, thus crew structure for a given number of people is not necessarily unique.

 Notes:
 The proofs were done for 6-person crews that were unplaced only.
 I believe this logic holds for 5-person crews as